Acne is easily diagnosed by physical examination and medical history.

 The diagnosis of acne is usually straightforward, but acne-like lesions may be caused by systemic medication (eg. cortisone), cortisone applied to the face, and, greasy cosmetics.

-Rosacea is a seperate condition and characterised by redness, red bumps and pimples.
+Rosacea is a separate condition and characterised by redness, red bumps and pimples.
 Comedones are absent.
 Patients are usually middle aged.

 Reviewed by Professor H.F Jordaan, MBChb, MMed (Derm)